The Transfiguration of Jesus is one of those “wish I had been there” events of history.

 The gospels record many mind-blowing events in the life of Jesus.
-But, as anyone knows who has tried to argue with secular humanists (or perhaps has been one), that's not necessarily proof of divinity.
+But, as anyone knows who has tried to argue with secular humanists, that is not definitive proof of divinity.
 A lot of the miracles could be figments of fertile imaginations.
 Turning water into wine, walking on water, curing lepers, raising the dead – all are remarkable to be sure.
-But none of these events would be difficult for a skilled illusionist to perform, or for witnesses to make up out of whole cloth.
-Skeptics suggest this may have been the case with determined evangelists bent on convincing their congregations that Jesus was special.
+But none of these events would be difficult for a skilled illusionist to duplicate.
+In a recent Broadway reprise of Godspell, the wine and water events are convincingly displayed.

-That's one reason the Transfiguration is hard to ignore.
+That is why the Transfiguration is hard to ignore.
 The unique event is less likely to have been made up by a group of retired disciples quaffing new wine while reminiscing about major miracles.
-The Transfiguration is more likely to have been based in reality than on some one’s creative fancies.
+The Transfiguration seems likely to have been based in reality than on some one’s creative fancies.
 You couldn’t make it up.

 Here’s Jesus with Peter, James and John, all by themselves, on a high mountain.
 No one knows which mountain, although the Franciscans built the Church of the Transfiguration on Mount Nebo.
 Others think it was Mount Hermon, which was closer to Jesus’ stomping grounds of Caesarea-Philippi.
 But wherever it happened, there are consistently remarkable reports about what happened there.